PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 - *Magnetic Pulse.* The automaton releases a powerful magnetic pulse that attracts metal objects towards it, including weapons, armor, and machinery parts.
 - *Gearstorm Barrage.* The automaton unleashes a torrent of spinning gears and cogs from its body, creating a storm of sharp metal that fills the chamber.

+*Seismic Stomp.* The automaton stomps on the ground with tremendous force, causing tremors that destabilize the surroundings and create fissures.
 ## Summary of the Skill Challenge Rooms

 1. **Ritual Chamber:** Find hidden passage.